jdidion/atropos/doc/guide.rst

 Demultiplexing
 --------------

-Cutadapt supports demultiplexing, which means that reads are written to different output files depending on which adapter was found in them.
+Atropos supports demultiplexing, which means that reads are written to different output files depending on which adapter was found in them.
 To use this, include the string ``{name}`` in the name of the output file and give each adapter a name.
 The path is then interpreted as a template and each trimmed read is written